benjamin-bk-krueger/kringle-game/ABOUT.md

 The GUI parts are quite usable now.
 Still on the Todo list: image import and markdown export.
 And I guess a lot of security stuff (SQLi, etc.).
 I will get back to the original Python based game for the next days...
 If this is as stable as the GUI I will finalize the things there...

+***2022-12-30***

+Just found that file while looking through my repository.
+Almost a year has passed now and so much has happened (too much, so I can't document it here).
+Thanks, SANS, what a wonderful journey.
+2023 is coming ...
+Ben off ...